LiveXiv -- A Multi-Modal Live Benchmark Based on Arxiv Papers Content: Appendix

 \subsubsection{Question Category}

-We provide detailed tables for VQA and TQA performance according to the category of the questions as classified by an LLM.
+In Tables \ref{tab:vqa_performance_by_categories} and \ref{tab:tqa_performance_by_categories} we provide detailed results for VQA and TQA performance according to the category of the questions as classified by an LLM.
 We divide the performance to the following categories: "Data Analysis", "Attribute", "Reasoning", "Reading", "Localization" and "Arithmetic"